Toronto Maple Leafs: New owners and a new dynasty (1961–1971)

 Under the new ownership, Toronto won another three straight Stanley Cups.
-The team won the 1962 Stanley Cup Finals beating the defending champion Chicago Black Hawks on a goal from Dick Duff in Game 6.
+The team won the 1962 Stanley Cup Final beating the defending champion Chicago Black Hawks on a goal from Dick Duff in game 6.
 During the 1962–63 season, the Leafs finished first in the league for the first time since the 1947–48 season.
 In the following playoffs, the team won their second Stanley Cup of the decade.
 The 1963–64 season saw certain members of the team traded.
 With Imlach seeking to reinvigorate the slumping Leafs, he made a mid-season trade that sent Duff, and Nevin to the Rangers for Andy Bathgate and Don McKenney.
-The Leafs managed to make the post-season as well as the Cup finals.
-In game six of the 1964 Cup finals, Baun suffered a fractured ankle and required a stretcher to be taken off the ice.
+The Leafs managed to make the postseason as well as the Cup Final.
+In game six of the 1964 Cup Final, Baun suffered a fractured ankle and required a stretcher to be taken off the ice.
 He returned to play with his ankle frozen, and eventually scored the game-winning goal in overtime against the Red Wings.
 The Leafs won their third consecutive Stanley Cup in a 4–0 game 7 victory; Bathgate scored two goals.

 The two seasons after the Maple Leafs' Stanley Cup victories, the team saw several player departures, including Bathgate, and Brewer, as well as several new additions, including Marcel Pronovost, and Terry Sawchuk.
 During the 1966–67 season, the team had lost 10 games in a row, sending Imlach to the hospital with a stress-related illness.
 However, from the time King Clancy took over as the head coach, to Imlach's return, the club was on a 10-game undefeated streak, building momentum before the playoffs.
-The Leafs made their last Cup finals in 1967.
-Playing against Montreal, the heavy favourite for the year, the Leafs managed to win, with Bob Pulford scoring the double-overtime winner in game three; Jim Pappin scored the series winner in Game 6.
+The Leafs made their last Cup Final in 1967.
+Playing against Montreal, the heavy favourite for the year, the Leafs managed to win, with Bob Pulford scoring the double-overtime winner in game three; Jim Pappin scored the series winner in game 6.
 Keon was named the playoff's most valuable player and was awarded the Conn Smythe Trophy.